jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Multitasking
     * snap windows -> on (plus all related checkboxes)
     * Alt + Tab -> open windows only
-    * Virtual desktops -> On taskbar show windows that are open on -> Only the desktop I'm using
+    * Virtual desktops -> On taskbar show windows that are open on -> On all desktops
     * Alt + Tab shows windows that are open on -> Only the desktop I'm using
 - Clipboard -> clipboard history -> on (Pressing Win + V displays the history)